15 Different Types of Australian Parrots

 The species is commonly found in most of Australia’s woodland, savannah, and shrubland.
 The Western Rosella’s diet includes seeds, fruit, buds, flowers, and insects.

 Also, It nests in tree hollows where both parents incubate the eggs for 26 days.
-Four or five pale blue eggs are laid that take an additional 35 days to hatch.
+Four or five pale blue eggs are laid, and it takes 35 days to hatch.

 Nestlings take approximately 70 days to fledge.
 You can’t imagine being lonely playing around with Australian parrots.